Continental Line

 The Continental Line (Kontinentalbanan) is a 32 km long railway between Malmö and Trelleborg in Sweden.
-At Trelleborg the railway terminates at a railway ferry quay allowing rail cars to be ferried to Rostock in Germany.
-A part of the railway is also part of the line between Malmö and Copenhagen via the Oresund Bridge.
-The first seven kilometers of the line are double track.
+At Trelleborg the railway formerly ran down to a railway ferry quay and station called Trelleborg F, allowing rail cars to be ferried to Rostock and Sassnitz in Germany.
+This service was suspended in 2021 and today the tracks are used as storage for Pågatåg train sets.
+The ferry service to Sassnitz was utilised by Swedish train operator Snälltåget who ran direct sleeper train services between Malmö and Berlin under the name Berlin Night Express.
+After the suspension of the ferry service trains now travels through Denmark to reach Berlin.